 Headstones generally have 3 distinct types of engraving options.
 These include:

-There is also glass etching and leaded inscriptions, among other choices, so it is super important to review all the options (and see them in person where possible) and decide on the inscription option that best suits your loved one.
+There are also glass etching and leaded inscriptions, among other choices, so it is super important to review all the options (and see them in person where possible) and decide on the inscription option that best suits your loved one.
 Inscriptions can also be completed in a range of fonts, depending on your request.

 Then there is the wording on the inscription, which can be very difficult to decide on (if it hasn't already been requested by your loved one before their passing).
 Finding the right few words to express their whole life can seem almost impossible as traditionally headstones only allow a small amount of space for text.
 In reality, however, using a short headstone inscription can simplify the process, despite how it might feel when you start the process much can be conveyed by using a few well-chosen words.
 Research the options available and take some guidance from others who have completed the task before you, as this can really help.